skjorn/ios-spacex-launches/README.md

 It is possible to reload data manually any time while visiting the screen.

 The detail data is always fetched on demand and never cached locally between screen appearances.

+## Developer Notes

+To set up and compile the project successfully, Xcode, Ruby, Ruby Gems, and rbenv are required to be installed and configured properly for the current user.
+Especially make sure that this line is written to your ~/.bash_profile:

+`eval "$(rbenv init -)"`

+In order to switch to the Ruby version defined by the project automatically.
+Or call this manually in the terminal:
+`rbenv init -`

+If everything is set, just run `./setup.sh` in your cloned repo.